anuskar/ai-ultimate-tic-tac-toe/README.md

 - Noah Negin-Ulster
 - Zidong Xie

+All source code, excluding Python standard libraries, was written exclusively by us (Noah & Zidong).
+We did not use any starter code.

 ## System Requirements

 Python 3.5.2

-No external or third party libraries are used.
+No external or third party dependencies are used.
 To run the engine in an interactive mode (e.g. human vs AI), a terminal is required.

 ## How To Test